How to configure a notice for CPRA compliance

 1. Go to Consent notices and choose Edit Notice

 2. In the Regulations tab of step 1.
-Regulations, select CPA from the list of regulations (additional several regulations can be selected, since Didomi supports multiple regulations).
+Regulations, select CPRA from the list of regulations (additional several regulations can be selected, since Didomi supports multiple regulations).

 3. Click on Edit Vendors & Purposes.CPRA notice